 - Don't accept drinks or food offered to you by the driver and make sure he doesn't use his cell phone informing others where you are heading to.

-- Bags should be placed on the ground, not next to you on the seat (that does not only apply in taxis, but all vehicles!).
+- Luggage should always be placed in the locked trunk; smaller bags on the floor, not next to you on the seat (that does not only apply in taxis, but all vehicles!).
 Unfortunately it's not uncommon that thieves wander around vehicles stuck in traffic jams or waiting at a red light and look out for passengers having their handbag, backpack, camera or other valuables in sight.
 They then smash the window and crab your bag before you can even react.
-A common place for this kind of robbery is the main route to the airport.
+A common place for this kind of robbery is the main route from and to the airport.
 So please always have your stuff either looked in the trunk or smaller things next to your feet!